 Hepatitis B can be either acute or chronic:

-- Chronic hepatitis B lasts for at least six months.
-People with this type of hepatitis may carry the hepatitis B virus for the rest of their lives.
+- Chronic hepatitis B lasts for at least 6 months.
+If you have this type of hepatitis, you may carry the hepatitis B virus for the rest of your life.
+It’s possible to have chronic hepatitis B that started as acute, but many people don’t have acute hepatitis B first.

 Acute hepatitis B doesn’t always require treatment.
-In most cases, a doctor will recommend monitoring your symptoms and getting regular blood tests to determine whether the virus is still in your body.
+Most of the time, a doctor or healthcare professional will recommend monitoring your symptoms and getting regular blood tests to determine whether the virus is still in your body.

 While you recover, allow your body to rest and drink plenty of fluids to help your body fight off the infection.
-You can also take an over-the-counter pain reliever, such as ibuprofen (Advil), to help with any abdominal pain you have.
+You can also take an over-the-counter pain reliever to help with any abdominal pain you have.
+Speak with a doctor about which medications can help your symptoms.

 See a doctor if your symptoms are severe or seem to be getting worse.
 You may need to take a prescription antiviral medication to avoid potential liver damage.

 Like acute hepatitis B, chronic hepatitis B may not require medical treatment to avoid permanent liver damage.
-In some patients, monitoring symptoms and getting regular liver tests is appropriate.
+For some people, monitoring their symptoms and getting regular liver tests is an appropriate care regimen.

 Treatment generally involves antiviral medications, such as: